 Jerry Kruse, MD, MSPH

-Jerry Kruse, MD, MSPH, is dean and provost of Southern Illinois University School of Medicine and CEO of SIU Healthcare, the faculty practice plan of SIU School of Medicine.
-He is a tenured professor of Family and Community Medicine and medical education and served as Executive Associate Dean of SIU School of Medicine from 2013-15.
+Jerry Kruse, MD, MSPH, is dean and provost of Southern Illinois University School of Medicine and CEO of SIU Medicine, the faculty practice plan of SIU School of Medicine.
+He is a tenured professor of family and community medicine and medical education and served as executive associate dean of SIU School of Medicine from 2013-15.

-Dr. Kruse is a national advocate for innovation in medical education and the advancement of health care systems.
-As a thought leader in family medicine, Kruse has held major positions with many national organizations to represent primary care, graduate education, address quality issues and advance the health care workforce.
-These include the Society of Teachers of Family Medicine (president 2012-13) Association of Departments of Family Medicine, the Association of Family Medicine Residency Directors and the North American Primary Care Research Group.
+A national advocate for innovation in medical education and the advancement of health care systems, Dr. Kruse is a thought leader in family medicine.
+He has held major positions with many national organizations to represent primary care and graduate education, address quality issues and advance the health care workforce.
+These include the Society of Teachers of Family Medicine (president 2012-13), Association of Departments of Family Medicine, the Association of Family Medicine Residency Directors and the North American Primary Care Research Group.
 He is a member of the Board of Directors for the American Board of Family Medicine and for Family Medicine for America’s Health.
-He was also a frequent member of a team that provided public health and acute medical care in Honduras.
+Dr. Kruse was also a frequent member of a team that provided public health and acute medical care in Honduras.

 Dr. Kruse is a student of the interactions of biology and society.
 He has pioneered cooperative relationships between osteopathic and allopathic institutions and interprofessional systems of care.
 He has a special interest in cross-cultural and population health to inform effective policies and improve health care systems.